-Transform an old, ugly piece of canvas art from the thrift store, or a cheap new canvas from the craft store, into large scale modern art with this easy DIY tutorial using drywall mud and fun textures.
+Transform an old, ugly piece of canvas art from the thrift store, or a cheap new canvas from the craft store, into large scale modern art with this easy DIY tutorial using drywall mud to create plaster art.
+This large scale DIY textured wall art cost a total of $13!

 I’m always looking for inexpensive ways to change up the look of a room.
 Adding artwork can oftentimes give a room a completely new look and feel, but it’s generally not always the most budget-friendly option.
 Thrift stores are great places to find cheap wall decor, but I find them to be hit or miss when looking for a particular type of piece.